d23it162/SummerInternship_d23it162/README.md

 day 23: - Today, I worked on securing a WordPress site using the iThemes Security plugin.
 I configured two-factor                 authentication, Implemented brute force attack prevention measures.

 day 24: - Today, I resolved errors with the iThemes Security plugin’s two-factor authentication setup, ensuring it                functions smoothly and effectively enhances the security of user accounts against unauthorized access.

+day 25: - Today, I fixed issues with the iThemes Security plugin's malware scanning feature, ensuring accurate detection and removal of threats, which significantly improved the site's overall security and performance.